seokbeomKim/AbuseIPscanner/README.md

 ```

 #### Rules
-This is a rule to parse log file.
+Set a rule to parse log file.

 ```json
 {